mddazure/azure-data-services-networking-part-2/README.md

 ![image](images/databricks-mgdvnet-npip.png)

-This configuration is deployed by selecting the No Public IP in the Networking tab when creating the Databricks workspace, and cannot be changed after the cluster is deployed.
+This configuration is deployed by selecting the No Public IP option in the Networking tab when creating the Databricks workspace.
+This configuration cannot be changed after the cluster is deployed.

 ![image](images/databricks-mgdvnet-create-npip.png)